How Do I Find a Good Company To Service My Air Conditioner?

 How Do You Increase The Effectiveness of Your Heat Pump?

 If your home utilizes a Heat Pump as the mainstay of its HVAC system, you no doubt have already realized how much more efficient it is as compared to the more traditional furnace/air conditioner arrangement.
 Here are some thoughts to help you realize the full potential of your system.

-During your annual maintenance and tune-up of the system, make sure to ascertain from the attending technician that the refrigerant level is correct to the manufacturer’s recommendations.
+During your annual maintenance and tune-up of the system, “make sure to ascertain from the attending technician that the refrigerant level is correct to the manufacturer’s recommendations.” as stated by A/C Repair Chattanooga.
 If the level is either too low or too high, the performance of the unit can be compromised.
 Accuracy is important as well; as little as a couple of ounces off in either direction can make a big difference.